-The net proceeds from the sale of the Notes, after deducting underwriting discounts and commissions and fees and expenses related to the offering, are expected to be approximately \$244.5 million.
-We will use a portion of the net proceeds from this offering to redeem the remaining approximately \$96.8 million aggregate principal amount of our 8.625% Senior Notes due 2013, and the remainder of the net proceeds from this offering to redeem approximately \$144.6 million aggregate principal amount of our 5.95% Senior Notes due 2013.
-The 8.625% Senior Notes due 2013 are scheduled to mature on June 1, 2013 and the 5.95% Senior Notes due 2013 are scheduled to mature on October 15, 2013.
+The net proceeds from the sale of the Notes, after deducting underwriting discounts and commissions and fees and expenses related to the offering, are expected to be approximately \$270.8 million.
+We will use the net proceeds from this offering to redeem and repay in full the approximately \$265 million aggregate principal amount outstanding of our 3.875% Senior Notes due July 1, 2016, repay a portion of the indebtedness outstanding under the 2015 Revolving Credit Agreement and pay related expenses.